cryptosguru/rustsigntransfer/README.md

   * There is no sophisticated way to solve for the private key.
 There exists some, but only if the key is used multiple times.
 One has to resort to brute force, which takes an unreasonable amount of time.

   * Even if it was brute forced, values are transferred from key-pair to key-pair, so they move.

-* Generating the same keys if very unlikely
-  * It can happen, but it is apparently very [unlikely to do so](https://crypto.stackexchange.com/questions/85861/cryptographic-limit-to-total-accounts-in-secp256k1).